-- Strengthens Workplace Protections for Essential Workers: The bill provides the Department of Labor \$150 million to implement COVID-19 worker protection programs and continued UI oversight including at least \$75 million for OSHA enforcement. - Ensures Workers' Compensation Coverage for Frontline Maritime and Federal Workers: Establishes a presumption that COVID-19 is work-related and authorizes eligibility for medical benefits, lost wages and survivor benefits for longshore and shippyard workers as well as federal and postal workers.
+- Strengthens Workplace Protections for Essential Workers: The Senate-passed bill provides a slight increase to Department of Labor funding from \$150 million in the House-passed bill to \$200 million, helping to continue UI oversight and OSHA enforcement. - Ensures Workers' Compensation Coverage for Frontline Federal Workers: Establishes a presumption that COVID-19 is work-related and authorizes eligibility for medical benefits, lost wages and survivor benefits for federal and postal workers.